erikvanoosten/sentries/docs/sentries.md

 ## Rate limiter

 A sentry that limits the number of invocations per time span.

 Implemented by [RateLimitSentry](/src/main/scala/nl/grons/sentries/core/RateLimitSentry.scala).

 A rate limiter is useful for cases where you asynchronously hand of some work and you don't want to overload the receiver.
 For example sending error emails or a rendering job for which there is a limited capacity.
-For other cases a [[nl.grons.sentries.core.ConcurrencyLimitSentry]] is usually more appropriate.
+For other cases a concurrency limiter is usually more appropriate.

 ## Duration limiter

 A sentry that limits the duration of an invocation.

 Implemented by [DurationLimitSentry](/src/main/scala/nl/grons/sentries/core/DurationLimitSentry.scala).

 The goal of a duration limiter is to support callers that are only interested in the results for a limited time.